One of the states in the US having a lot of non-venomous snakes is Maryland.

 In the state, light brown snakes with dark brown crossbands are frequently found around water sources.

-The species is similar to other water snakes and larger than them.
-It is significantly larger compared to snakes that live on dry land.
-It can grow to a height of four feet or more.
+The species is similar to other water snakes but larger than them.
+It is significantly larger than snakes that live on dry land and can grow to a height of four feet or more.

 Despite its size and prevalence, the Common Watersnake is not poisonous.